PennLINC/babs/notebooks/docs_run_jobs.md

 # Providing keywords of alerting messages in log files:
 - Detecting is performed in the order provided by the user, i.e., if `o_file` is former, then that's performed earlier; if keyword1 is former, then that's performed earlier.
-- "Detected and break": If any keyword is detected, that will be thrown into the `job_status.csv`, and won't detect any further keyword.
+- "Detected and break":
+    - If any keyword is detected, that will be thrown into the `job_status.csv`, and won't detect any further keyword.
+    - If keywords have been detected in the first file (say, 'o_file'), then won't detect any keyword in the other log file ('e_file' in this example case)
 - Detecting the keywords in the log files (by `keyword in line`) is case-sensitve!

 # Check the job's log file